How To Post a Live Photo on Instagram

 Live Photos can be taken with both the front and rear cameras.
 As the main camera is 12 megapixels and the Live Photo is 1.5 seconds long, if you take too many then you will soon run out of space.
 A single Live Photo is comprised of a 3-4MB .mov file and a 2-5MB JPEG, so they will quickly use up the storage on your phone.

 You can view Live Photos in the Photos app the same way you would view still images.
-You can also edit them to a degree, though not particularly much.
-You cannot crop or cut the photo, but you can add filters, text, and that kind of thing.
+You can also edit them to a degree, though only in specific ways.
+You cannot crop or cut the photo, but you can add filters, text, and that kind of thing to your Live Photos.

 Despite being all about images, Instagram has been very slow to adopt the use of Live Photos.
 Sure, it’s an Apple feature, but with millions of iPhone users across the world then it would make sense for Instagram to at least pretend to support them.